 The best things in life are (almost) free.
-At the Polynesian Resort at Walt Disney World everything feels carefree, laid back and simple.
-With music in the background, smells of pineapple and coffee and a beach just waiting for you, there really isn’t any place we’d rather be.
+At the Polynesian Resort at Walt Disney World, everything feels carefree, laid back, and simple.
+With music in the background, smells of pineapple and coffee, and a beach just waiting for you, there really isn’t any place we’d rather be.
 But, never fear!
-You don’t need to fork over the 500 dollar a night required to stay there.
+You don’t need to fork over the 500 dollars a night required to stay there, to experience this resort.

 Walt Disney World Coconut Souvenir

-The shopping at The Polynesian is some of the best mainly because it allows us to drown in the merch of Hawaii, or rather what we think of when we think of Hawaii… coconut cookies, little plants, Hawaiian shirts, swimwear.
-They are also one of only two locations on property that carry the infamous Walt Disney World Coconut Souvenir.
-This is a big deal because you can mail home to your family for 20 dollars flat.
+The shopping at The Polynesian Resort is some of the best mainly because it allows us to drown in the merch of Hawaii.
+Or rather what we think of when we think of Hawaii; coconut cookies, little plants, Hawaiian shirts, swimwear.
+They are also one of only two locations on the property that carries the infamous Walt Disney World Coconut Souvenir.
+This is a big deal because you can mail this gift home to your family for 20 dollars flat.
 Just address it, and await the surprise from your loved ones back home.
-One, we really like this souvenir because it’s hand painted, unique and with a heavy duty coat of deck lacquer could make a nice tropical ornament to the landscaping.
+One, we really like this souvenir because it’s hand-painted, unique, and with a heavy-duty coat of deck lacquer that could make a nice tropical ornament to the landscaping.
 Two, you don’t have to try and fit it in your suitcase!
-Three, if you’re lucky enough to be at Disney your family probably already has all the things people need- like clothes, and jewelry and other things you’ll find in the gift shops.
-Why not grab something unique.
+Three, if you’re lucky enough to be at Disney your family probably already has all the things people need- like clothes, jewelry, and other things you’ll find in the gift shops.
+Why not grab something unique?

 Dole Whip at Pineapple Lanai

 Okay so usually you have to venture into Magic Kingdom to grab a dole whip, but that’s not the case at The Polynesian’s Pineapple Lanai.
-You can grab a dole whip whenever you like… yes it’s dangerous to have continuous access to dole whip, but we kinda like it!
+You can grab a dole whip whenever you like.
+And yes, it’s dangerous to have continuous access to dole whip, but we kinda like it!
 You can also grab floats here, and take a break under the lanai.